 Info: Various Types and Colours Available

-Clinical tests have shown that curved-bristle toothbrush designs are more effective at massaging gums and removing plaque than ordinary straight bristle brushes are.
-The reason is simple: our teeth themselves are curved, so straight bristles have difficulty reaching all areas, especially at the gumline.
-Curved bristles wrap around teeth very effectively (which is why dental hygienists' picks and cleaning instruments have curved heads).
+Clean all three sides of your teeth at the same time.
+Curved bristles wrap around teeth very effectively (which is why dental hygienists' instruments have curved heads).
 Collis-Curve brushes are easier to use and require less range of motion than conventional toothbrushes -- as long as you can move it backwards and forwards, Collis brushes can provide a thorough cleaning -- which makes them quite useful not only for people with joint pain or disabilities, but also perfect for caregivers who are brushing someone else's teeth.

 Collis-Curve: A breakthrough in preventive dentistry and a leader against dental disease